 After this activity, students should be able to:

-- Use a website applet to simulate the spread of a disease on a social network of interacting individuals.
+Use a website simulation to simulate the spread of a disease on a social network of interacting individuals.

 - Determine a vaccination strategy that minimizes the number of people infected by the disease.